 - Register and verify your account to view your site’s data.
 Here’s a great place to learn how.

 - Get an overview of the search traffic that’s coming to your site (and specific pages)

 - Find opportunities to improve your website content writing and move your keyword rank to the first page of Google

 - Start becoming comfortable with viewing, interpreting and using this data; experiment with new content and improving existing content and seeing the results of your work

 - Review and expand your network of inbound links; check to ensure links aren’t broken or appropriately redirected

-Together, Google Search Console and Google Adwords’ Keyword Planner are the best free tools out there for keyword ideas, research, and content optimization.
+Together, Google Search Console and Google Adwords’ Keyword Planner are the best free tools out there for keyword ideas, research, and SEO content optimization.
 The biggest step is becoming comfortable with using it and acquainting yourself with data.